pyzkaccess

 *nix

-First, you will need to set up 32-bit Wine environment (commands below are for Debian/Ubuntu):
+First, you will need to set up 32-bit Wine environment (commands below are relevant for Debian/Ubuntu):

-Make sure you checked the box “Add executable to PATH variable”.
-Next, install the library:
+Make sure you ticked the checkbox “Add executable to PATH variable in Python installer.”

 pip install pyzkaccess